-Additionally, the ECC will use the fire-monitoring camera stationed in the peak of the Verdugo Mountains to enhance situational awareness of wildfires on an as-needed basis.
-This camera is owned and operated by Southern California Edison.
-The camera offers a 360-degree view of the Verdugo Mountains, including BWP's Tier 2 HFTD.
-The live feed is publicly available and can be viewed at the link below:
+Additionally, the ECC will use the fire-monitoring cameras stationed in the peak of the Verdugo Mountains and on Mount Lee to enhance situational awareness of wildfires on an as-needed basis.
+These cameras offer a view of the surrounding mountains, including BWP's Tier 2 HFTD.
+The live feed is publicly available and can be viewed at the Alert California links below: